uQr/cordova-docs/tutorial-gulp/gulp-typescript.md

     });
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    You could also instead use a tsconfig.json file (like the default VS template) and add the following instead:
+    You could also use a tsconfig.json file (like the default VS template) and add the following instead:

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     var ts = require("gulp-typescript"),